-- Promoting new or additional goals or values none identified at this time. - Enhancing existing values an example is the upcoming addition of the Story Walk along the trail within the Preserve, which enables the connection of an educational component at Tinker Preserve. - Promoting connections to other Town Properties a pedestrian connection from the Preserve to the Town-owned Camp SOCI property on Sandy Point Lane. - Incorporate relevant recommendations from the Parks and Lands Committee and The Nature Conservancy to address connectivity of Tinker Preserve with other Town open spaces.
+- Promoting new or additional goals or values none identified at this time. - Enhancing existing values an example is the addition of the Story Walk along the trail within the Preserve, which provides an educational component at Tinker Preserve.

 7. Appendices